How to Add Push Notifications to Your Ecommerce Marketing Toolbox

 4 Ways to Use Push Notifications for Ecommerce

-There are plenty of interesting ways to use push notifications to connect with your online shoppers.
+There are plenty of interesting ways to use these messages to connect with your online shoppers.

 #1.
 Announcing New Products or Promotions